MerginMaps/docs/src/layer/checkbox/index.md

 ![QGIS checkbox field form](./qgis-form-checkbox-string.jpg "QGIS checkbox field form")

-Similarly, you could set up checkbox for fields with integer data types and use numerical values, e.g. `0` and `1`, for the *Checked* and for the *Unchecked* state.
+Similarly, you could set up the checkbox widget for fields with integer data types and use numerical values, e.g. `0` and `1`, for the *Checked* and for the *Unchecked* state.

 In the <MobileAppNameShort />, the checkbox can be easily toggled on/off.